-- Red eye(s) with discharge that causes crusting on the eyelashes and difficulty opening the eye(s) upon awakening.
+- Pink Eye.
+Reddened eye(s) with discharge that causes crusting on the eyelashes and difficulty opening the eye(s) upon awakening.
 This may indicate Pink Eye or conjunctivitis.
 This can be contagious and requires a visit to your physician.
-Your child should remain home for 24 hours after beginning medication treatment.
+Your child should remain home for 24 hours after beginning medical treatment.

-- Untreated, unreported head lice.
+- Head Lice.
 NWLSD follows a nit-free policy.
 Your child may not be in school until they are completely nit free.
 All students home from school with head lice are to report to the Health Office with a parent/guardian upon their return to school prior to going to the classroom to be cleared for re-entry.
 Head lice should be treated and the student nit free and return to school.
 Up to 3 school days will be excused for treatment.
 Check with the Health Office at your child's school for more information.

 - Pain and/or generally not feeling well.
 If your child has pain and is not their typical self in the morning, ask yourself whether the child will be able to pay attention and participate in class.
 If the answer is no, keep your child home; they may be coming down with an illness.
 We realize that you know your child best and we want them in school healthy, and ready to learn.

-While these guidelines are not all inclusive, the Nurse/Health Assistant may send a student home if it appears that the student may have a contagious condition.
+While these guidelines are not all inclusive, the Nurse/Health Assistant may send a student home if it appears that the student may have an illness.
 The parent may be asked for documentation from the physician prior to the student returning to school.
 The Ohio Department of Health Communicable Disease chart serves as the guidelines for determining the recommendations for the student.

-In the event of a true emergency, 911 will be called first and then every attempt will be made to contact the parent or designated persons on the EMA.
+In the event of a true emergency, 911 will be called first and then every attempt will be made to contact the parent or designated persons on the Emergency Medical Authorization.